AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

             * Replaced one Advanced Ability to give more flexibility with creating triggers and remote activation.
         * Cleric of Small Gods now just *enhances* or *impairs* the Domain Die, rather than freely stepping up and down.
             * I found it a bit annoying at the table to go through the process each time a player wanted to use their ability.
 This way it leans on the already used mechanic of roll modifiers and makes it easier for the GM to make a quick ruling.
-    * The Wilderness Survival rules have been dramatically changed.
+    * The Wilderness Survival rules are likely to be removed soon.
-        * Honestly these might be overkill for this game, might just ditch the entire section in the future.
+        * I simply could not find a way to make this work that felt sufficiencly "Brighter Worlds-y".
-        * The issue I'm trying to solve is the conflict between limited inventory logistics and survival gear.
-The *bulky* system means there's very limited granularity for tracking, which is what I want most of the time but is fairly awkward for the specific case of survival and supplies.
+        * Tracking logistics mechanically just doens't mesh with what is going on otherwise, plus there are a number of ways in the game to totally bypass the need for it at all so it feels superfluous.
-        * The compromise was to add *uses* to a pack of Supplies, and to make the requirements for surviving nicely outside more specific.
+        * I'll try to add a GM Guidance section later for how to handle survival, non mechanically, when it's important.
     * Removed the bit about adding up Direct Damage when suffering simultaneous attacks.
         * I already removed the *gang up* rule from Electric Bastionland and Cairn, and this simply swung too far in the opposite direction.
-        * Instead there's now a reminder that the Critical Damage Save could be *impaired* if suffering attacks from multiple attackers, which more or less solves the problem I was trying to fix in the first place.
+        * Instead there's now a reminder that the Direct Damage Save could be *impaired* if suffering attacks from multiple attackers, which more or less solves the problem I was trying to fix in the first place.
             * This isn't actually a rule change, just a reminder (to myself, if no one else) that it's an option.
      * Update to "initiative" rules.
         * Players now always go fist